Singularity-Coder/Instant-Kotlin/README.md

 user2.printDob()	// Date Of Birth: 12/07/0001
 user2.printProfession()	// Profession: Magic Caster
 ```
-* Private Constructor
-These classes cannot be instantiated or you cannot create objects with these classes.
+* Private Constructor: These classes cannot be instantiated or you cannot create objects with these classes.
 ```Kotlin
 class User3 private constructor() {
     companion object {